adrianbj/ProcessWirePageLists/README.md

 ProcessWirePageLists
 ====================

-JSON files for use with the ProcessWire Page Tree Migrator module
+JSON files for use with the ProcessWire Migrator module

 ##Usage

-- Get the Page Tree Migrator module: from https://github.com/adrianbj/ProcessPageTreeMigrator
+- Get the Migrator module: from https://github.com/adrianbj/ProcessMigrator
 - Install the module and run it from the PW Admin Setup page
 - Choose Import and in the JSON Source section, choose "Shared JSON packages" where you can automatically load any of the packages in this repository.